HassanIbrahim1995/elasticsearch-spring-app/README.md

-# elasticsearch-spring-appWorkflow:
+# elasticsearch-spring-app Workflow:

+## Steps:

+1. **Filebeat**:
+   - Monitors Docker logs.
-Filebeat: Monitors Docker logs and sends them to Logstash.
+   - Sends logs to Logstash.

+2. **Logstash**:
-Logstash: Receives logs from both Filebeat (Docker logs) and directly from the Spring App.
-It then processes these logs and sends them to Elasticsearch.
+   - Receives logs from both Filebeat (Docker logs) and directly from the Spring App.
+   - Processes these logs.
+   - Sends them to Elasticsearch.

+3. **Elasticsearch**:
-Elasticsearch: Stores the logs sent from Logstash.
+   - Stores the logs sent from Logstash.

+4. **Kibana**:
-Kibana: Used to visualize and explore the logs stored in Elasticsearch.
+   - Used to visualize and explore the logs stored in Elasticsearch.